mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 **Possible investigation steps**

-- Review the process name and path to determine if it is a known legitimate application or a suspicious executable.
+Review the process name and path to determine if it is a known legitimate application or a suspicious executable.

-- Check the parent process to understand how the process was initiated and if it correlates with expected user behavior or known software installations.
+Check the parent process to understand how the process was initiated and if it correlates with expected user behavior or known software installations.

-- Investigate the user account associated with the process execution to verify if the activity aligns with their typical usage patterns or if it appears anomalous.
+Investigate the user account associated with the process execution to verify if the activity aligns with their typical usage patterns or if it appears anomalous.

-- Examine the file hash of the executable to see if it matches known malware signatures or if it has been flagged by any threat intelligence sources.
+Examine the file hash of the executable to see if it matches known malware signatures or if it has been flagged by any threat intelligence sources.

-- Look into recent file modifications or creations in the directory from which the process was executed to identify any additional suspicious files or scripts.
+Look into recent file modifications or creations in the directory from which the process was executed to identify any additional suspicious files or scripts.
+#### Mitigation

+Isolate the affected system from the network to prevent further spread of potential malware and unauthorized access.

+Terminate any suspicious processes identified as running from atypical directories to halt malicious activity.

+Conduct a thorough scan of the affected system using updated antivirus and anti-malware tools to identify and remove any malicious files.

+Review and restore any modified system processes or configurations to their original state to ensure system integrity.